 Your Contributions/Donations support these programs.
 CHIA is grateful for the contributions by members, CHIA’s component local associations, institutions, corporations, and others.
 Please consider making a contribution to support these important programs.

 Student Scholarships award $500 to help members complete their educational goals and enable them to successfully embark on or build upon their HIM career path.
-CHIA Student Members enrolled in a CAHIIM accredited HIA or HIT program, and CHIA Active Members enrolled in a HIA or HIT program and pursuing a specialty or higher HIM credential than they currently hold (e.g. CCS or CCS-P pursuing RHIT or RHIA; RHIT pursuing RHIA) or pursuing a HIM Master’s Degree, are encouraged to apply.
+CHIA Student Members enrolled in a CAHIIM accredited HIA or HIT program, and CHIA Active Members enrolled in a HIA or HIT program and pursuing a specialty or higher HIM credential than they currently hold (e.g. CCS or CCS-P pursuing RHIT or RHIA; RHIT pursuing RHIA) or pursuing a post graduate degree in an HIM related field, are encouraged to apply.

 Exam Fee Reimbursement Program awards $100 to eligible CHIA Members, as partial reimbursement for the RHIT or RHIA exam fee.
 The purpose of this program is to support the needs of CHIA’s eligible members and to encourage students to sit for their credentialing exam within six months of graduation.